vicmoh/dynamic-string-api/README.md

 ## How to Use the API

-Run your code here.
-To run the program type "make" or "make valgrind" on program directory and it will compile and run.
-Place any of your .c in (src) folder and .h in (include).
-No need to change the makefile.
-Any files you placed in (scr), (include), (lib) will automatically compile and run, just type "make".
-Here are some example API codes below.
+### String usage

-Simply, any tag inside $() is a string, you can assign multiple string with comma "," inside print() also works the same way as many other modern language which outputs to console.
+Simply, any tag inside "$( )" is a string, you can assign multiple string with comma "," inside to represent different string.
+Print() also works the same way as many other modern language which outputs to console.

-To declare a string
+To declare a string simply:

 ```javascript
 String test = $("Hello world!");
 print("print1: ", test);